 Rashida Tlaib and her House of Mirrors: Hate for Israel lurks inside

+Rashida Tlaib and her House of Mirrors reflecting a deep hate for Israel

 Tlaib’s latest tirade erupted over Israel, which once again has acted to defend its citizens against the latest Hamas attack on Israeli territory.
 The current attack continues to occur on a scale not seen since the 50-day war in 2014.
 That attack led to all-out war between Hamas and Israel.